 Raise Your Deductible

-Raising your deductible — the amount of money you have to pay out of pocket when you file a claim before coverage kicks in — is a great strategy to know about when you’re wondering how to save money on car insurance.
+Raising your deductible — the amount of money you have to pay out of pocket when you file a claim before coverage kicks in — is a great strategy when you’re wondering how to save money on car insurance.

 You should always opt for a $1,000 deductible for the best savings on your policy.
-At that level, you’ll pay a lower premium and won’t be tempted to file any claims for small potatoes events — like a cracked windshield.
-Because doing so could unexpectedly jack up your renewal rates.
+At that level, you’ll pay a lower premium and won’t be tempted to file any claims for small things like a cracked windshield.

 Maintain Continuous Coverage